dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1601.md

 Development

 Architecture plays a significant role in supporting the development environment.
-This is where Conway’s law comes into play.
-Conway’s law says:
+This is where Conway's law comes into play.
+Conway's law says:

-Any organization that designs a system will produce a design whose structure is a copy of  the organization’s communication structure.
+Any organization that designs a system will produce a design whose structure is a copy of  the organization's communication structure.

 149